Recycling

 Plastic

-plastic drinks bottles polystyrene
+plastic bottles and lids polystyrene

-plastic bottle tops plastic carrier bags
+plastic carrier bags

-aluminium drinks cans food-soiled foil items
+metal drinks cans food-soiled items

-aluminium foil metal lids from glass jars
+metal lids from glass jars

 Card/Cardboard

-any clean cardboard and greetings cards Tetra-pak cartons
+clean cardboard and greetings cards

-toilet roll inner tubes
+loo roll inner tubes

-Low-grade Paper
+Paper

-wrapping paper jiffy bags
+wrapping paper confectionary wrappers

-coloured office paper glued collage projects
+coloured office paper glued or painted paper

 envelopes (inc window ones)